tsgates/arch-wiki-markdown/wiki/Advanced_Linux_Sound_Architecture.md

 In order for stereo sources like music to be able to saturate a 5.1 or 7.1 sound system, you need to use upmixing.
 In darker days this used to be tricky and error prone but nowadays plugins exist to easily take care of this task.
-Thus, install alsa-plugins.
+We will use the upmix plugin, included in alsa-plugins.

 Then add the following to your ALSA configuration file of choice (either /etc/asound.conf or ~/.asoundrc):